vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 export const getAsset = assetName => assets[assetName];
 ```

 Managing assets isn't so hard to implement!
-The main idea is keeping an `js›assets` object that maps a filename key to an `js›Image` object value.
-We resolve `downloadPromise` once each individual asset download Promise has resolved (meaning **all** assets have been downloaded).
+The main idea is to keep an `js›assets` object that maps a filename key to an `js›Image` object value.
+When an asset is finished downloading, we save it to the `js›assets` object for easy retrieval later.
+Finally, once each individual asset download has resolved (meaning **all** assets have been downloaded), we resolve `downloadPromise`.

 With downloading assets out of the way, we can move on to rendering.
 As mentioned earlier, we're using an [HTML5 Canvas](https://www.w3schools.com/html/html5_canvas.asp) (`html›<canvas>`) to draw to our webpage.
-One file controls all rendering logic: `src/client/render.js`.
-Here are the important parts:
+Our game is pretty simple, so all we need to draw is:

+1. The background
+2. Our player's ship
+3. Other players in the game
+4. Bullets

+Here are the important parts of `src/client/render.js`, which draws exactly those 4 things I listed above:

 ```js
 // Header: render.js